 The process of production was called 'bentwood furniture production', and it involved a process whereby beech wood was softened under high pressure of steam (or boiling liquids) and then bent into beautiful streamlined chairs.

 They became described as Bentwood objects because of their curved shapes and patterns.
 In the furniture industry, this method is often used in the production of rocking chairs, side tables, stools, cafe chairs, and other types of light furniture pieces.

-Thonet also developed systems which involved stacking layers of wood veneer, bending them with steam, and then shaping them in heated moulds to form exotic chair designs which are still very relevant in today's furniture styles.
+Thonet also developed systems that involved stacking layers of wood veneer, bending them with steam, and then shaping them in heated moulds to form exotic chair designs which are still very relevant in today's furniture styles.

 And now in the 21st century, all bent wood and plywood furniture are manufactured based on the same production techniques employed by the 19th-century furniture manufacturers.